 The Everglades Best Photography Spots

-In this post, I brake down the best Everglades National Park Photography Spots.
-From places I visit weekly to a few hidden gems.
+In this post, I break down the best Everglades National Park Photography Spots.
+From places, I visit weekly to a few hidden gems.
 Check out these places to stay at a discounted rate!

 The gear we recommend is a good camera and the holy trinity.
 A wide-angle lens.
 14-24mm or something similar.
 A 24-70mm or something similar and, of course, a 70-200mm or something similar.